 Think of every page as a potential landing page.
 First off, let’s clarify what a landing page is.
 A landing page is a web page that encourages a user to take a specific action.
 That call to action might be to subscribe to your blog, download an eBook, or sign up for a free financial planning meeting.
 Whatever it is, it’s very focused.

 This thinking should spill onto every page on your website.
 In this case, the “one thing” you want to communicate is why your firm is different.
 Every page, when considered on its own, should communicate your unique strengths in one way or another.

 Think of your firm’s “About Us” page.
 While it is logical to write general information about your company, you should really home in on your firm’s strengths and how they will benefit the website visitor.
 That’s what your visitor wants to know, and that’s what you need them to know.

 After all, that’s what they care about.
 Unless they are your mother or an IRS auditor, they are not there to learn the basics of your firm.
 They are really there to learn about what your firm can do for them.

-So that means don’t just keep the best stuff in your home page.
-Your strengths need to be highlighted throughout—at the top of every page on your site; wherever your visitor is, that’s where your strengths need to be.
+So don’t just keep the best stuff on your home page.
+Your firm’s strengths need to be highlighted throughout—at the top of every page on your site; wherever your visitor is, that’s where your strengths need to be.
 Keep hitting on those strengths and differentiating factors.